jaychun01/BoardProject/README.md

 ![image](https://user-images.githubusercontent.com/36698150/50145097-176ff600-02f4-11e9-8b7d-30d93fc458f8.png)
 Database is built by MySQL.
 Table schema is on the above. tb_board for post data and tb_member for member data. tb_recCheck is for checking user id whether they recommend the specific post.

+## Need to add
+Manager account should be able to delete any posts.
+Adding Comment function would be amazing if it is possible.